Media, Pennsylvania: Media ZIP Code

 The term "Media" is often used to include not only the borough of Media, but other municipalities but that share the ZIP Code.
 The borough of Media covers only 0.8 sqmi and less than 6,000 residents, but the Media ZIP Code 19063 covers 23.08 sqmi and a population of 35,704.

 According to the United States Postal Service, the following addresses are included in the 19063 ZIP Code: Elwyn, Garden City, Glen Riddle, and Rose Valley.
 Other areas at least partially included in the 19063 zip code are Upper Providence Township; Nether Providence Township, the neighborhoods of South Media, Bowling Green, Pine Ridge and Ridgewood; and most of Middletown Township, including, Bortondale, Riddlewood, and Lima.

 Government

 The borough of Media is run by a mayor and an elected council.
-Mayor Bob McMahon was first elected in 1992.
 Mark Paikoff is the president of the Media Borough Council, and Elizabeth Romaine is the vice-president.
 As of April 2024, the other Council members are Kevin Boyer, Lisa Gelman, Jen Malkoun, Tray Herman, and Joi Washington.

+In 2025, Joi Washington was elected mayor, becoming the first woman to hold the office.
+A member of the borough council since 2022, she won the mayoral race with 77 percent of the vote against Kevin Kellogg, a Republican.
+Washington succeeds Mayor Bob McMahon, a Democrat who had served as mayor since being elected 1992.
+Upon taking office, Washington identified road safety and the reduction of traffic fatalities as her early priorities.